 Contact tracing finds 1,500 cases, indoor venues biggest risk

-Contact tracing has identified 1,500 coronavirus cases in the last month in Nevada that might have gone undetected for a longer period, and also confirms indoor venues are the biggest risk factor for catching the disease.
+Contact tracing has identified 1,500 coronavirus cases in the last month in Nevada that might have gone undetected for a longer period and confirms indoor venues are the biggest risk factor for catching the disease.

 CARSON CITY — Contact tracing in Nevada has identified 1,500 COVID-19 cases this month that might have gone undetected longer and confirms that top risk factors for infection are people visiting indoor venues and not heeding guidelines on social distancing and face coverings, state health officials said Tuesday.